ccxt/ccxt/README.md

 ## Install

-The easiest way to install the ccxt library is to use a package manager:
+The easiest way to install the CCXT library is to use a package manager:

 - [ccxt in **NPM**](https://www.npmjs.com/package/ccxt) (JavaScript / Node v7.6+)
 - [ccxt in **PyPI**](https://pypi.python.org/pypi/ccxt) (Python 2 and 3.5.3+)